Annir-Initiaitve/libya-fact-checks/README.md

 - Analyzing methods of evidence evaluation and types of sources cited.
 - Developing tools to support automated fact-checking pipelines.

-## Attribution and Ethical Considerations
+## Credits and Attribution

 - **Ownership and Attribution**: All fact-checks in this dataset remain attributed to their original authors and platforms.
 Users are encouraged to cite the respective sources when utilizing this data.
-- **No Content Text**: To encourage dataset users to visit the fact-checking platforms, we have opted **not to include the full text of fact-checks** except for our content at Annir.
+- **No Content Text**: To encourage dataset users to visit the fact-checking platforms, we have opted **not to include the full text of fact-checks**, with the exception of content from the Annir Initiative, which is made accessible in the dataset.
+- **Meta Information**: The database primarily capitalizes on metadata and extracted information using pretrained language models to provide researchers with sources of information.
+There is no intention of violating copyrights in any way.
 - **Data Editing and Deletion Requests**: Fact-check authors or platforms may reach out to request modifications or removal of their data.

 ## License